microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Create and deploy the application on Azure Spring Cloud

-As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `spring-boot-reactive-cosmosdb` application in your Azure Spring Cloud cluster:
+As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `city-service` application in your Azure Spring Cloud cluster:

 ```
-az spring-cloud app create -n spring-boot-reactive-cosmosdb
+az spring-cloud app create -n city-service
 ```

-You can now build your "spring-boot-reactive-cosmosdb" project and send it to Azure Spring Cloud:
+You can now build your "city-service" project and send it to Azure Spring Cloud:

 ```
 ./mvnw package -DskipTests -Pcloud
-az spring-cloud app deploy -n spring-boot-reactive-cosmosdb --jar-path target/demo-0.0.1-SNAPSHOT.jar
+az spring-cloud app deploy -n city-service --jar-path target/demo-0.0.1-SNAPSHOT.jar
 ```

 ## Test the project in the cloud

 - Go to "App Management" in your Azure Spring Cloud cluster
-  - Verify that `spring-boot-reactive-cosmosdb` has a `Discovery status` which says `UP(1),DOWN(0)`.
+  - Verify that `city-service` has a `Discovery status` which says `UP(1),DOWN(0)`.
 This shows that it is correctly registered in Eureka
-  - Select `spring-boot-reactive-cosmosdb` to have more information on the microservice
+  - Select `city-service` to have more information on the microservice
 - Copy/paste the "Test Endpoint" that is provided

 You can now use cURL to test the `/cities` endpoint, and it should give you the list of cities you created.
 For example, if you only created `Paris, France` like it is shown in this guide, you should get: